2023 Best Value Housing Schools

 Out-of-state tuition fees for undergraduate students at University of Akron Main Campus are $11,880 per year.

 You’ll join some of the best and brightest minds around you if you attend Ohio University - Athens Campus.
 The school came in at #4 on this year’s Best Value Housing Schools list.
-Located in the town of Athens, OHIO Athens is a public college with a fairly large student population.
+Located in the distant town of Athens, OHIO Athens is a public college with a very large student population.

 Full Housing at Ohio University - Athens Campus Report